NanaKojoHagan/PythonProjects.github.io/README.md

 # NanaKojoHagan.github.io
-A Data Science Repository, from Data Exploration to Machine Learning Projects
+A portfolio of all Data Science projects done in Python.
+Projects in the portfolio vary with areas ranging from Data Cleaning and Exploration to Machine Learning.